JamesForks/Laravel-Core-API/README.md

 There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-Core-API ) for Laravel Core API.

-You may see an example of implementation in [Laravel CloudFlare API](https://github.com/GrahamCampbell/Laravel-CloudFlare-API),[Laravel DigitalOcean API](https://github.com/GrahamCampbell/Laravel-DigitalOcean-API), or [Laravel UptimeRobot API](https://github.com/GrahamCampbell/Laravel-UptimeRobot-API).
+You may see an example of implementation in [Laravel CloudFlare API](https://github.com/GrahamCampbell/Laravel-CloudFlare-API), [Laravel DigitalOcean API](https://github.com/GrahamCampbell/Laravel-DigitalOcean-API), or [Laravel UptimeRobot API](https://github.com/GrahamCampbell/Laravel-UptimeRobot-API).

 ## Updating Your Fork